Ruqqus-API/ruqqus-js/readme.md

 ## Contributing

 If you find any issues/bugs with this package, feel free to open a Pull Request at the [Github repository](https://github.com/acikek/ruqqus-js).
-If you'd rather not, you can always talk to me on the [official Ruqqus Discord server](https://ruqqus.com/discord) or add me at **acikek#8472**.
+If you'd rather not, you can always talk to me on the [official Ruqqus Discord server](https://ruqqus.com/discord), the [unofficial Ruqqus API Discord server](https://discord.gg/GWRutXB), or just add me at **acikek#8472**.

 ## License